Arrests.org Official ND – Search North Dakota Arrest Records

 For further information on a certain offender, their profile can be clicked on to see what jurisdiction they’re in, details of the offense, residential and employment addresses, vehicles owned, and other personal identifiers.
 The NSOPW also offers features to either track or map offenders, which can be found on the subject’s sex offender profile.

-Your Rights Pertaining to Criminal Records & Arrest Records Under North Dakota Laws
+Your Rights About Criminal Records & Arrest Records Under North Dakota Laws

-The laws regarding arrest records and criminal records in North Dakota can be found below, as well as a brief summary of other laws relevant to public records, such as those pertaining to background checks.
+The laws regarding arrest records and criminal records in North Dakota can be found below, as well as a summary of other laws relevant to public records, such as those about background checks.

 Freedom of Information Act (FOIA)

-The Freedom of Information Act (FOIA) is a set of federal laws that guarantees the public’s right to access, view, and obtain public records, including arrest and criminal reports.1
+The Freedom of Information Act (FOIA) is a set of federal laws that guarantee the public’s right to access, view, and obtain public records, including arrest and criminal reports.1

 North Dakota Open Records Statute (NDCC 44-4-18)